llamousse/day/README.md

 # TODOs:

+1. CSS styling for logged in posts
-1. CSS style for Posts
+1. CSS styling for new user logged in
+1. Accessibility
-1.  accessibility
+1. README

 ### authentication for sign up / log in
+DONE
 1. POST for signup [show errors, show login]
 1. POST for login [show errors, show posts]
     - save token on localStorage -> localStorage.setItem('token', authToken);